fliphess/forky/README.md

 - [X] auto reload (all) module(s) functionality
 - [X] restrict modules to the corresponding user status
 - [X] login/register module
+- [X] socket listener to send raw irc to server
-- [ ] check if user is login or reply in restriction
+- [X] check if user is login or reply in restriction
+- [X] rewrite decrypt / socket server thing to log incoming data for each user
 - [ ] trigger module that updates seen data
 - [ ] .seen <user> module that gets the last seen data from database
 - [ ] quotes module
 - [ ] auto ban on join
 - [ ] hard exit on disconnection
 - [ ] supervisor task to keep the bot running
-- [ ] socket listener to start/stop/reload the bot
 - [ ] auto load module
 - [ ] listener module that auto logout all parted/quitted/left
 - [ ] auto channel to +i mode
 - [ ] superuser module to request all data of a user, send in privmsg
 - [ ] fix endless reload loop in multiple threads while func.thread(False)
+- [ ] socket listener control options to start/stop/reload the bot

 ### ORM
 - [X] adjust willie modules to use django orm and add to modules + initial_data.json